OlivierMounicq/CSharpNotes/Basic-Framework/09-LINQ.md

 ###Definitions

-- sequences : a collectio
+- sequences : a collection
 - element : an item in a sequence

 ###Lambda expression